Baltazore/resume/resume.md

 Overview
 --------

-*   I am a web developer with extensive knowledge and experience using Ruby and Javascript.
+*   I am a web developer with extensive knowledge and experience in Ruby and JavaScript.
 My most recent experience has been as a full stack web developer at mobile advertising startup.
 *   You can find some of my work on Github [profile](http://github.com/Baltazore).
 My recent technological interests and passions include the ReactJS and Flux, AngularJS/EmberJS front-end javascript framework, and experimenting with writing back-end services in Go and Elixir.